travelgateX/documentation-site/content/getting-started/_index.md

 +++
 title = "Getting Started"
-pagetitle = "Get Started with TravelgateX" description = ""
+pagetitle = "with TravelgateX" description = ""
 weight = 1
 alwaysopen = false
 isDirectory=false
 +++

-Welcome to TravelgateX!
-Get familiar with the TravelgateX products and explore their features:
+<strong>Welcome to TravelgateX!</strong> Get familiar with the TravelgateX products and explore their features:

 {{%custom-children%}}